jonmason/meta-arm/meta-arm-bsp/documentation/foundation-armv8.md

-# Armv8-A Base Platform Support in meta-arm-platforms
+# Armv8-A Base Platform Support in meta-arm-bsp

 ## Howto Build and Run